 This feature allows temporary unprotection of previously protected sectors to change data in-system.
 The Sector Unprotect mode is activated by setting the RE-SET# pin to V{ID} .
 During this mode, formerly protected sectors can be programmed or erased by selecting the sector addresses.
-Once V{ID} is removed from the RE-SET# pin, all the previously protected sectors are protected again.
-Figure shows the algorithm, and Figure 20 shows the timing diagrams, for this feature.
+Note, however, that the boot sector will still be protected if WP# is asserted low.
+Once V{ID} is removed from the RESET# pin, all the previously protected sectors are protected again.
+Figure shows the algorithm, and Figure 19 shows the timing diagrams, for this feature.

-- 1. All protected sectors unprotected. - All previously protected sectors are protected once again.
+- All protected sectors unprotected.
+Boot sector remains protected if WP# is low. - All previously protected sectors are protected once again.